 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Jing Li is a Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
+Jing Li is a Professor in the H. Milton Stewart School of Industrial and Systems Engineering and a core faculty in the Center for Machine Learning at Georgia Tech.
 Prior to joining Georgia Tech in 2020, she was a Professor at Arizona State University and is a co-founder of the ASU-Mayo Clinic Center for Innovative Imaging.

-Dr. Li’s research develops statistical machine learning algorithms for modeling and inference of medical image data, and fusion of images, genomics, and clinical records for personalized and precision medicine.
+Dr. Li’s research develops statistical machine learning algorithms for modeling and inference of complex-structured datasets with high dimensionality (e.g., 3D/4D images), multi-modality, and heterogeneity.
+The objectives of the methodological developments are to provide capacities for monitoring & change detection, diagnosis, and prediction & prognosis.
+The application domains mainly include health and medicine, focusing on medical image data analytics as well as fusion of images, genomics, and clinical records for personalized and precision medicine.
 Her research outcomes support clinical decision making for diagnosis, prognosis, and telemedicine for various conditions affecting the brain, such as brain cancer, post-traumatic headache & migraine, traumatic brain injury, and the Alzheimer’s disease.
 Her research received Best Paper awards from various professional venues such as IISE Transactions, IISE Annual Conferences, INFORMS Data Mining and Decision Analytics, American Academy of Neurology, America Headache Society, etc. Her research has been funded by the NIH, NSF, DOD, and industries.
 She is an NSF CAREER Awardee.

-Dr. Li is a former chairperson for the Data Mining Subdivision of INFORMS.
-She is currently the editor-in-chief for Quality Technology and Quantitative Management, an associate editor for IISE Transactions on Healthcare Systems Engineering, and an associate editor for IEEE Transactions on Automation Science and Engineering.
+Dr. Li is a former Chair for the Data Mining Subdivision of INFORMS.
+She is currently an Editor for IEEE Transactions on Automation Science and Engineering and an Associate Editor for IISE Transactions on Healthcare Systems Engineering.